s-harati/s-harati.github.io/_posts/2025-08-09-image-manip-numpy.md

 plt.grid()
 plt.show()
 ```
-I added an extra command (`plt.grid()`) to display a grid over the image.
+I added the command `plt.grid()` to display a grid over the image.
 This will help us in the next step, when we want to crop the image.
 ![flip](/img/posts/img_2_2_flip.png)
 ### Cropping the Image
 Finally our image looks all right!
 Now, we want to crop two sections from it: a `3000x2000` rectangular crop containing mainly the tree, and a `1000x1000` square block containing the squirrel.
 With the help of the grid lines that we just drew, we can specify our crop lines.
 Also note that we can crop our image by specifying a selection in our data array.